This issue of Street Smart is sponsored by:

 Chief Financial Officer: St. Matthew's House, Naples, FL

-Development and Database Corrdinator: Union Gospel Mission, Dallas, TX
+Development and Database Coordinator: Union Gospel Mission, Dallas, TX

 Development Director: Open Door Mission, Glens Falls, NY